 - Don’t run through the disassembly part.
 The parts you must take off the bike are all pretty delicate and fragile, and you want to avoid damaging your bike at all, especially before even loading it up on the truck.

 Expert Help Makes All the Difference

 This step-by-step guide can be pretty helpful for anybody who wants to relocate their prized Peloton bike.
 Still, if you are uncertain or feel uncomfortable with disassembling and carrying your bike, you can always ask professionals for help.
-If you opt for expert moving preparation services in NYC, such as the kind we provide at Lifestyle Moving & Storage, you can rest assured that your workout equipment will be relocated carefully without a single scratch on it.
+If you opt for expert gym equipment moving services in NYC, you can rest assured that your workout equipment will be relocated carefully without a single scratch on it.